juaniferro/fake-twitter/README.md

 ### 2. Environment Variables

+Check if `.env` is already in project (basically you shouldn´t push these variables but for the sake of simpicity to try the API we will)

-Create a `.env` file in the project root:
+If it is not present, create a `.env` file in the project root:

 ```
 DB_USER=root